-Loan agreements typically require that the included representations and warranties be accurate as a condition of the funding.
+Loan agreements typically require that the included representations and warranties be accurate as a condition to funding.
 Lenders financing the acquisition also want the representations with respect to the target in the acquisition agreement to be accurate.
-This is reasonable because after consummation of the acquisition, the target is likely to be obligated on the loans (either as the borrower or a guarantor) and thus part of the credit against which the lenders are funding.
+This is reasonable because after consummation of the acquisition, the target is likely to be obligated on the loans (either as the borrower or a guarantor) and thus part of the credit against which the lenders are funding

 "SunGard" (named for an acquisition financing that included these terms) or "certain funds" provisions are now common in commitment letters for acquisition financings.
 These clauses are relevant to several provisions in a typical commitment letter.
-With respect to representations and warranties, these clauses provide that on the closing date of the loan, as a condition of the lenders' funding obligations, only certain representations need to be accurate.
+With respect to representations and warranties, these clauses provide that on the closing date of the loan, as a condition to the lenders' funding obligations, only certain representations need to be accurate.
 Strong sponsors even negotiate the precise meaning of the term "accurate".
-The representations required to be accurate as a condition of the lenders' funding obligation in a typical SunGard clause include the following:
+The representations required to be accurate as a condition to the lenders' funding obligation in a typical SunGard clause include the following:

-Only those representations in the acquisition agreement relating to the target that, were they untrue, would be material to the lenders and for which the buyer has a right under the acquisition agreement to decline to close the acquisition must be accurate.
-While providing certainty of funding, this standard avoids a scenario where the loan agreement has different representations with respect to the target from the acquisition agreement.

-Only certain representations with respect to the borrower set forth in the loan agreement must be accurate (the "specified representations").
-These can include those with respect to corporate existence, power and authority to enter into the financing, enforceability of the loan documents, margin regulations, no conflicts with law or other contracts, solvency, status of liens (but see below regarding this topic) and certain anti-terrorism and money laundering laws.
+- The only representations and warranties relating to the target are those that, were they untrue, would be material to the lenders and for which the buyer has a right under the acquisition agreement to decline to close the acquisition.
+While providing certainty of funding, this standard avoids a scenario where the loan agreement has different representations with respect to the target than the acquisition agreement. - Only certain representations with respect to the borrower set forth in the loan agreement must be accurate (the "specified representations").
+These can include those with respect to corporate existence, power and authority to enter into the financing, enforceability of the loan documents, margin regulations, no conflicts with law or other contracts, solvency, status of liens (see below regarding this topic) and certain antiterrorism and money laundering laws.
 A financial covenant could also be included as a specified representation in some deals.
 What are included as specified representations change with changing economic conditions and relative bargaining strength of companies and sponsors.
-As financial markets have improved and the leverage of sponsors has increased, the typical list of specified representations has shrunk and may well continue to weaken, benefiting sponsors.
+As financial markets have improved and the leverage of sponsors has increased, the typical list of specified representations has shrunk and may well continue to weaken, benefitting sponsors.